 A left-handed reliever who battled back from major shoulder surgery to become a trusted, fiery bullpen fixture for the Philadelphia Phillies.

-Adam Morgan's baseball journey is a story of adaptation and resilience.
-Drafted by the Philadelphia Phillies in 2011 out of the University of Alabama, he was initially developed as a starting pitcher, showing promise with a sharp slider and competitive fire.
-His path to the majors, however, was derailed in 2014 by a torn rotator cuff that required major surgery—an injury that ends many careers.
-Morgan fought his way back, reaching the Phillies' rotation in 2015, but the physical toll of starting proved difficult.
-It was a move to the bullpen that unlocked his true value and extended his career.
+Adam Morgan was drafted by the Philadelphia Phillies in 2011 out of the University of Alabama, initially developed as a starting pitcher with a sharp slider and competitive fire.
+His path to the majors derailed in 2014 when a torn rotator cuff required major surgery—an injury that ends many careers.
+Morgan fought back, reaching the Phillies' rotation in 2015, but the physical toll of starting proved difficult.
+A move to the bullpen unlocked his true value.
 As a left-handed reliever, his velocity played up, and his slider became a devastating weapon against both left-handed and right-handed hitters.
-From 2018 onward, he became a mainstay in Philadelphia's bullpen, known for his emotional intensity on the mound and his ability to handle high-leverage situations.
-He pitched in over 200 games for the Phillies, often serving as a setup man or a lefty specialist, before finishing his playing career with the Chicago Cubs in 2021.
-His legacy is that of a pitcher who refused to be defined by a major injury, reshaping his game to become an essential piece of a major league team for several seasons.
+From 2018 onward, he became a mainstay in Philadelphia's bullpen, bringing emotional intensity to the mound and handling high-leverage situations.
+He pitched in over 200 games for the Phillies, often as a setup man or lefty specialist, before finishing his playing career with the Chicago Cubs in 2021.
+Morgan refused to be defined by a major injury, reshaping his game to become an essential piece of a major league team for several seasons.

 1981–1996